PavelPawlowski/SQL-Scripts/README.md

 Provides information about the partition scheme including the partition function it is based on and partition boundary values.
 Procedure also lists depended tables and indexes using the partition scheme.

+#### sp_tblCleanupRetentionWindow

+Cleans retention window for all tables associated with partition function.
+It Truncates any partition prior the partition containing retention window and then merges all those partitions into the first (leftmost) one.